-All of our courses are highly practical; students spend less that 10% of their time in the classroom.
+All of our courses are highly practical; students spend less that 10% of their time in the classroom, more than 90% of their time in the workshop.
 People gain the skills and knowledge that only hands-on experience can bring.

 All courses work full-time, five days per week from 0830 to 1730.
+Each course has at least one dedicated Instructor, with a minimum of 40 hours per week contact time.
 Workshops are also open at evenings and weekends, subject to health and safety requirements being met.
 While people are at the Academy we want them to make the most of our facilities and expertise.

 Because we are a small organisation we can adapt courses for individual students, depending on their interests and training needs.